 As with any Miele, you’ll have to pay for bags, which can get pricey.
 We suggest buying them in bulk and stocking up.

 Even though it costs about $200 more than the C2, this Titan is actually from the C1 series.
 That means it lacks a few little features and conveniences that the C2 series offers.
 This C1 series model doesn’t have the bumper around the sides, it’s slightly larger overall, and you also can’t store the attachments inside the casing.
 However, the Miele’s with the C2’s features and a motorized brush are quite expensive.
 If you want the lot, we suggest you bite the bullet and go for the Cat And Dog below!

-4. Miele Complete C3 Cat & Dog: our ultimate pick
+4. Miele Complete C3 Cat & Dog

 If you can afford to make a serious investment up front, we think this Cat & Dog vacuum is the absolute best on the market for allergy sufferers and pet owners.
 It’s specifically designed to tackle pet allergies and animal messes, and it has top-of-the-line features.
 This has all the little conveniences we love on the C2, rolled into an even better package with a power brush, turbo tool, and everything you could need to keep allergens at bay.

 This one has a roomier canister body than the C2, so it has a bit more room in the dust bags for hair and dirt!It’s ideal for homes with multiple pets, or pets that shed profusely.
 It’s about the same size as the C1 Titan canister, but it packs in compartments for the accessories and some extra footswitches into the same area!